-Guys, I know, I'm sorry, I know I said I'd follow with the new foyer pendant light fixture DIY unveiling but an immense opportunity darted up for a cool wall mural project and I had to share.
+Guys, I know, I'm sorry, I know I said I'd follow with the new foyer pendant light fixture DIY unveiling but an immense opportunity darted up for a cool Photowall wall mural project and I had to share.
 Next time, for real, promise!

 There are times, I say as I casually loll my arm around in a vintage dramatic way as I lean back in a posh armchair, there are times I wish we had oh say like three more houses.